Last updated: 2026-04-20

 Detailed Explanation

-On the technical axis, there is no meaningful difference: both deposits can pass the API RP 19C / ISO 13503-2 acceptance tests for sphericity, roundness, crush resistance, turbidity and acid solubility.
+On the technical axis, both deposits pass the API RP 19C / ISO 13503-2 acceptance tests for sphericity, roundness, crush resistance and turbidity, the parameters that gate 85%+ of Vaca Muerta land operations.
+In-Basin Sand does not pass the strict HCl-HF acid-solubility fraction; the full lab reports sit in the data room under NDA.
 Ibicuy has an established track record across multiple operators; In-Basin Sand's Malargüe deposit is independently validated by SGS Minerals (Chile) for attrition and granulometry.

 The real gap is logistics, and it is structural.
-Ibicuy is locked into a 1,400 km corridor — trucking, rail transfer, intermediate storage — that the commodity itself cannot outrun.
-In-Basin Sand is roughly 30 km of paved road from the Añelo marshalling yard.
+Ibicuy is locked into a 1,200 km corridor, trucking, rail transfer, intermediate storage, that the commodity itself cannot outrun.
+In-Basin Sand is roughly 35 km of paved road from the Vaca Muerta wellhead.
 At current Argentine trucking rates, this is a ~US$80/ton freight differential before handling surcharges.

-The 2023 Chevron take-or-pay proposal (10,000 t/month) to the Malargüe asset reflected exactly this calculus.
+The historical operator take-or-pay proposal (10,000 t/month) to the Malargüe asset reflected exactly this calculus.
 At an industry-average 5,000 tons per well, the in-basin position saves roughly US$200K per well versus Ibicuy.
-Scaled across an operator drilling 80–120 wells per year, that is a US$16–24M annual cost reduction — the kind of number that justifies a multi-year take-or-pay contract.
+Scaled across an operator drilling 80-120 wells per year, that is a US$16-24M annual cost reduction, the kind of number that justifies a multi-year take-or-pay contract.

 Comparative Context